-Berkey® Gravity Fed Water Purification Systems are a Preparedness Essential
+Berkey® Gravity Fed Water Systems are a Preparedness Essential

 Clean drinking water is the foundation of any preparedness plan.
-Berkey® systems are the ideal choice for anyone considering a gravity-fed water purification system.
+Berkey® systems are the ideal choice for anyone considering a gravity-fed water filtration system.

-Berkey® systems equipped with authentic Black Berkey® Purification Elements are portable, require no plumbing or tools, and reduce greater than 99.999% of viruses and greater than 99.9999% of pathogenic bacteria, while also removing or dramatically reducing protozoa, trihalomethanes, inorganic minerals, heavy metals, pharmaceuticals, pesticides, VOCs, petroleum products, perfluorinated chemicals, rust, silt, sediment and even radiologicals.
+Berkey® systems equipped with authentic Black Berkey® Elements are portable, and require no plumbing or tools.
+Black Berkey® Elements dramatically reduce trihalomethanes, inorganic minerals, heavy metals, pharmaceuticals, pesticides, VOCs, petroleum products, perfluorinated chemicals, rust, silt, sediment and even radiologicals.

 Nothing beats Berkey® quality—find an Authorized Berkey® Dealer today.